Dick Radatz: Early life

-Born in Detroit, Radatz attended Berkley High School.
-He was a star basketball and baseball player at Michigan State University before signing with the Red Sox as an amateur free agent in 1959.
+Minor leagues

 Originally a starting pitcher when he began his professional career, Radatz compiled a 16–10 record and 3.48 earned run average in his first two seasons in the Red Sox farm system.

-A sore arm led Seattle Rainiers manager Johnny Pesky to convert him into a reliever in 1961 against Radatz's will.
-The experiment worked, as Radatz earned a job out of spring training the following season as a non-roster invitee.
+A sore arm led the Triple-A Seattle Rainiers manager Johnny Pesky to convert him into a reliever in 1961 against Radatz's will.
+The experiment worked, as he pitched in 54 games in relief, with a 2.28 ERA, 24 saves and 74 strikeouts in 71 innings.
+Radatz earned a job with the Red Sox out of spring training the following season as a non-roster invitee.